 About AF Association

-Atrial Fibrillation Association (AF-A) is a 501(c)(3) non-profit organization which focuses on raising awareness of atrial fibrillation (AFib) by providing information and support materials for patients and medical professionals involved in detecting, diagnosing and managing atrial fibrillation.
+Atrial Fibrillation Association is a 501(c)(3) non-profit organization which focuses on raising awareness of atrial fibrillation (AFib) by providing information and support materials for patients and medical professionals involved in detecting, diagnosing and managing atrial fibrillation.

 AF Association works closely with medical professionals, patients, caregivers, patient support group members and allied groups.